department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 {% include storybook-preview.html story="components-va-accordion--bordered" %}

-## Only Open One
+## Single Select

+* Utilization of the `open-single` prop on the `va-accordion` component will change the accordion from multi-selectable to single-select

-{% include storybook-preview.html story="components-va-accordion--only-open-one" %}
+{% include storybook-preview.html story="components-va-accordion--single-select" %}

 ## Subheader